AT THE FARM

 At The Broiler Breeder Farm

+Broiler breeders are hens and roosters that live together on a broiler breeder farm, also known as a hatching egg farm.
 Broiler breeders are housed in climate-controlled barns and are free-run, meaning the hens and roosters roam freely throughout the barn and the hens lay their eggs in nest boxes.
 Hens are about 24 weeks old when they start laying eggs, and they will produce eggs for about 36 weeks.
 Each hen will lay approximately 150 eggs during that time.
 Because roosters live with the hens, the eggs are fertilized; unlike eggs we buy from the store, these eggs have chicks inside.

 At The Broiler Farm